pontazaricardo/Webcrawler_HtmlAgilityPack/README.md

 ![installation](/images/installation.gif?raw=true)

-## Usage
+## How to crawl a website

-For this project, the website [http://www.espn.com/nba/statistics](http://www.espn.com/nba/statistics) was crawled.
+For this project, the website [http://www.espn.com/nba/statistics](http://www.espn.com/nba/statistics) was crawled as an example.
 At the moment of the development of this project, this website had the following tables:
 1. Offensive Leaders,
 2. Defensive Leaders,
 3. Assists,